When you came into this world, you brightened up my life like never before. I started to experience a love that was so beautiful, so pure.

 I get tired.
 Sometimes I don’t have to energy to chase you around or play hide and seek for two hours.
 Sometimes I just want to be lazy.

-I get frustrated.
-I can get overwhelmed and let my emotions get the best of me.
-I yell, maybe a little too loud.
+And I get frustrated.
+I can get overwhelmed.
+And let my emotions get the best of me.
+I yell, and maybe a little too loud.

 I get sad.
 I never ever want you to see me cry, but sometimes I can’t control it.

 And for all of this, I am so sorry.

 God, I just want to be perfect for you.

 And every single time I fall short and the end of the day comes, I just watch you sleeping so peacefully, so beautifully, and the guilt hits like a jab to the stomach.